 - Cut all stems with a hedge trimmer down to 4 inches (10 cm) above soil level and keep the ground cool if the plant is in direct sunlight.

 - Unearth rhizomes and choose the strongest ones, whittling them apart with a sickle.

 - Weed and break up the soil, and plant them in a circle, placing each rhizome 12 to 16 inches (30 to 40 cm) apart.

-- Water to let the soil bear down.
+- Water to let the soil settle down.

 - Roots will start developing even before winter starts.

-Peonies are harder to unearth.
-Water abundantly the day before if soil is too dry.
+Peony is harder to unearth.
+Water abundantly the day before if the soil is too dry.

 - Use a spading fork to lift plants up.

 - With a well-sharpened blade, slice the stumps.
 Ensure that four or five nice roots and three or four buds remain on each piece.